 Why are My Beans so Small?

-While all growing beans need full sun and fertile, well-draining soil for optimal production, too much sun or rather high temps may have an adverse affect on the bean plot.
+While all growing beans need full sun and fertile, well-draining soil for optimal production, too much sun or rather high temps may have an adverse effect on the bean plot.
 High temperatures during certain parts of the growing season may be one reason for stunted bean plants or bean pods that are too little.

 On the other side of the spectrum, while bean plants require adequate irrigation, overly wet weather may interfere with a successful harvest, causing pod diseases which may result in beans that are too small.